 Car shows can sometimes be a great medium to get clients but other times it could be a large waste of your time.
 Since car shows are tailored to people who love their car and making it look good, most people would rather do their own detailing work instead of hiring it out.
 I am not saying all people at car shows are like this, it's just a common theme I have noticed.

-If you do have a client who goes to car shows frequently, you could offer them a discount on future details if they markets your business to people at the car show.
-You can give a stack of business cards to be available for distribution.
+If you do have a client who goes to car shows frequently, you could offer them a discount on future details if they market your detailing business to people at the car show.
+You can provide a stack of business cards to be available for distribution.

 Some might shy away from craigslist because of the amount of shady business that occurs there.
-You can actually get really good clients through craigslist who use Craigslist for everything, almost like their own Google.
+You can actually get really good clients through craigslist.
+There are some customers who use Craigslist for everything, almost like their own Google.

 Most of the time the simple Craigslist post is what is most effective, stick with mostly text and a few of your high quality before/after pictures and a link to your website, Facebook page, or Google Places listing for credibility.

 Check Nextdoor out to see if it is offered in your market or area.
-This website and application is a private social networking site for neighbors.
+This website is a private social networking site for neighbors.

 The best marketing can be done on a website that you own and can control the content.
 Head over and check out how to setup your auto detailing website and online accounts page if you haven't already which will walk you through the steps.